Princeton45/website-monitoring-python/README.md

 ## How It Works

-### Infrastructure Layer
+## Infrastructure Layer

-- The system runs on a Linode Linux server
+- The application is hosted on a Linode Linux server.
-- All monitoring components are containerized using Docker for isolation and easy deployment

-### Monitoring Process

-- A Python script continuously runs inside the Docker container
+- The application runs inside a Docker container on the server.
-- It performs regular HTTP checks on the target website
-- The script also monitors the overall application status
+- Remote server management is performed using the Linode API for rebooting and SSH for container management.

+## Monitoring Process

+- **Regular Checks:**
+  The script uses the `schedule` library to perform HTTP GET requests every 5 minutes against the application’s endpoint (`http://45.79.203.107:8080/`).

+- **Health Determination:**
+  A response with a status code of 200 indicates that the application is running normally.
+Any other status code or an inability to reach the application triggers the recovery process.

-### Issue Detection
+## Issue Detection and Notification

-- When the monitoring script detects a problem (HTTP responses other than 200 or timeout)
-- Two parallel processes are triggered:
-  - Email notification system
+- **Detection:**
+  - If the HTTP response status is not 200, the application is assumed to have an issue.
+  - If an exception occurs during the HTTP request (for example, if the application is completely unreachable), the error is caught and processed.

-  - Auto-recovery procedure
+- **Notification:**
+  An email notification is sent via Gmail’s SMTP server with details of the issue, immediately alerting you.

-### Recovery Workflow
+## Recovery Workflow

+1. **Container Restart:**
-- The auto-recovery script attempts to restart the application
+   - If an HTTP request returns a non-200 status, the script attempts to restart the Docker container by connecting via SSH.
-- If application restart fails, it can escalate to a server restart
-- The system continuously monitors the recovery process

-### Notification System

-- Immediate email alerts are sent when issues are detected
-- Additional notifications are sent if recovery attempts fail
-- Success notifications are sent once the system is back online
+2. **Server Reboot and Container Restart:**
+   - If a connection error occurs (suggesting that the application might be completely inaccessible), the script escalates the recovery by rebooting the Linode server.
+   - The reboot is initiated using the Linode API.
+Once the server is back online, the Docker container is restarted using an SSH command.

-### Continuous Monitoring
+## Continuous Operation

+- The script runs in an infinite loop:
+  - The monitoring task is triggered every 5 minutes.
-- After successful recovery, the system returns to its regular monitoring state
+  - After any recovery actions, the script returns to its normal monitoring state.
-- The cycle continues to ensure constant website availability
+- Environment variables are used to securely provide:
+  - `EMAIL_ADDRESS` and `EMAIL_PASSWORD` for SMTP authentication.
+  - `LINODE_TOKEN` for access to the Linode API.
+- SSH key-based authentication is used for accessing the remote server, so ensure that the key file path is correctly configured.

 ## Technologies Used

 - Python